psadmin-io/talk.adv-ps-admin/dpk/dpk.md

 1. Implementation is abstracted
 1. Consistent and repeatable infrastructure
 1. Configuration is documented: `psft_customizations.yaml`
-1. Extend to customize your builds
+1. Extend the DPK to customize your builds

 !SLIDE bullets incremental transition=fade